garniersam/vue-atinternet-smarttag/README.md

 Add an "atInternet" meta in your route with the data you want to send to at internet when arriving on the page.

-In this example, "atInternet" meta can be an object or a function returning an object.
+In this example, "smartTag" meta can be an object or a function returning an object.

 ```javascript
 import Router from 'vue-router'